Skip to main content

 The game's user interface is poorly optimized, leading to frequent misclicks and a frustrating experience for players.

-• “The UI is not optimized, making it easy to misclick.”
+• “The UI is not optimized, and it's easy to misclick.”

 Buy No Umbrellas Allowed